-Kiersten Thamm is a technical writer and the managing editor of the Contentful blog.
-She's a Contentful power user and collaborates with engineers to write articles that help users build dream projects with Contentful.
+Kiersten Thamm, editorial manager of the Contentful blog and technical writer, is a Contentful power user and collaborates with engineers to write articles that help users build dream projects with Contentful.

 Introduction

 The world's largest companies run on Contentful.
 Companies whose scale, scope and legal obligations often produce complicated challenges.